sbip-sg/anomaly-detection/README.md

 ```

 This project needs a signature db to decode the events and functions.
 Please copy the db folder from here. https://github.com/sbip-sg/evm-signature-database. *Currently only works on Linux.*

+Also, this repo is based on Foundry cast, please install related repo here. https://github.com/foundry-rs/foundry

 ## Start backend server